 From Lewisham he removed to the Hot Wells, near Bristol; and, ever intent upon improving time, began his Notes on the New Testament.
 For some time after this, he appears to have remained in an invalid state.
-During his retirement at Paddington he read a work which made a forcible attack upon his prejudices as a Churchman; and soon afterward, another, which still farther shook the deference he had once been disposed to pay to ecclesiastical antiquity.
+During his retirement at Paddington he read a work which made a forcible attack upon his prejudices as a churchman; and soon afterwards, another, which still farther shook the deference he had once been disposed to pay to ecclesiastical antiquity.

-"In my hours of walking, I read Dr. Calamy's Abridgment of Mr. Baxter's Life.
+"In my hours of walking, I read Dr. Calamy's Abridgment of Mr. Baxter's life.
 What a scene is opened there!
-In spite of all my prejudices of education, I could not but see, that the poor Nonconformists had been used without either justice or mercy; and that many of the Protestant bishops of King Charles had neither more religion nor humanity than the Popish bishops of Queen Mary."
+In spite of all my prejudices of education, I could not but see, that the poor nonconformists had been used without either justice or mercy; and that many of the protestant bishops of King Charles had neither more religion nor humanity than the popish bishops of Queen Mary."